-- Plans use different wording to describe the same benefit: for example, a plan without a supplemental premium requirement is described by one plan as having "no premiums" and by another as having "low or no monthly premiums."
-Another plan states that "members must continue to pay monthly Part B premiums."
+- Plans use different wording to describe the same benefit: for example, one plan without a supplemental premium requirement states there are "no premiums," while another plan indicates "low or no monthly premiums."

-The authors propose partial rather than full standardization of Medicare HMO benefits to avoid these negative consequences while still addressing the problem of consumer confusion.
-A good place to start would be with prescription drug benefits.
-HMOs could be required, for example, to allow physician discretion to prescribe up to a 90-day supply of medication.
-Any dollar limits for benefit packages could be set on an annual basis, and the method used to calculate whether the benefit had been reached could be standardized.
-Also, health plans could be required to choose from among a limited number of copayment structures.
+The authors recommend partial rather than full standardization of Medicare HMO benefits in order to avoid these negative consequences while still addressing consumers' confusion.
+A good place to start, they say, would be with prescription drugs.
+HMOs could be required to: allow physician discretion to prescribe up to a 90-day supply of medication; impose annual, not monthly, dollar limits for benefit packages; and choose from among a limited number of copayment structures.